 Diagnosing Pigeon Pox

-In order to diagnose pigeon pox, a veterinarian will need to examine your bird and take samples of any lesions.
+In order to diagnose pigeon pox, a veterinarian will need to examine your bird and take samples of any lesions they have.
 The samples will be tested for the avian pox virus.
 In some cases, a blood test might also be used to detect antibodies that indicate the presence of the virus in their system.
-If there is a suspicion of pigeon pox, the veterinarian may also take X-rays to look for lesions in their lungs or other organs.
+If there is a suspicion of pigeon pox, the veterinarian could also take X-rays to look for lesions in their lungs or other organs.

 Stages of Pigeon Pox